LiuDingrui9/Dingrui/_pages/about.md

 - *2024.05*: &nbsp;🎉🎉 Officially accept PhD offer from Westlake University--SMART joint PhD programme!
 - *2024.05*: &nbsp;🎉🎉 Received PhD offer from Westlake University--SMART joint PhD programme!
 - *2024.05*: &nbsp;🎉🎉 Received PhD offer from University of Chinese Academy of Sciences--BGI joint PhD programme as rank No.1!
+- *2023.12*: &nbsp;🎉🎉 Won the first-class award of the 2nd Academic Forum Competition of School of Life Sciences, Sun Yat-sen University!
 - *2023.11*: &nbsp;🎉🎉 Received PhD offer from University of Edingburgh PhD!
 - *2023.10*: &nbsp;🎉🎉 Won the National postgraduate schloaship!
 - *2023.04*: &nbsp;🎉🎉 Participated in the "Meeting with Youth" activities of French President Emmanuel Macron's visit to Sun Yat-sen University!